Biathlon: Mass start

-In the mass start, all biathletes start at the same time, and the first across the finish line wins.
-In this 15 km for men or 12.5 km for women competition, the distance is skied over five laps; there are four bouts of shooting (two prone, two standing, in that order), with the first shooting bout being at the lane corresponding to the competitor's bib number (bib #10 shoots at lane #10 regardless of position in race), with the rest of the shooting bouts being on a first-come, first-served basis (if a competitor arrives at the lane in fifth place, they shoot at lane 5).
+In the mass start, racers start in a series of rows and columns as determined by their previous results.
+The first racer to cross the finish line is declared winner.
+In this 15 km for men or 12.5 km for women competition, the distance is skied over a series of five laps; there are four bouts of shooting (two prone, two standing, in that order), with the first shooting bout being at the lane corresponding to the competitor's bib number (bib #10 shoots at lane #10 regardless of position in race), with the rest of the shooting bouts being on a first-come, first-served basis (if a competitor arrives at the lane in fifth place, they shoot at lane 5).
 As in sprint and pursuit, competitors must ski one 150 m penalty loop for each miss.
 Here again, to avoid unwanted congestion, World Cup Mass starts are held with only the 30 top ranking athletes on the start line (half that of the Pursuit as here all contestants start simultaneously).

 Mass start 60

 Starting in the 2018/2019 season, the Mass Start 60 became part of the International Biathlon Union (IBU) competition formats.
 The Mass Start with 60 starters does not replace the current Mass Start with 30 starters.

-Everyone skis the first lap together, but only the first 30 stop to shoot, and the second 30 keep skiing.
-At the end of the second lap, the second 30 stop to shoot, and the first 30 continue to ski.
-After the first two shoots are over (everyone's first prone), the race continues like a typical race, and all competitors shoot remaining prone, and two stands together.
-Or more simply:
+All participants ski the first lap, but only the first 30 competitors perform a prone shooting bout, the next 30 consecutive contestants (designated by bib number) perform another lap on the course.
+At the end of the second lap, the second groups performs their first shooting bout, and the first 30 perform another lap on the course.
+After all biathletes have completed their first prone bout, the race progresses like a typical mass-start, all competitors complete their remaining prone bout, and two stages of standing shooting concurrently.
+Put more simply: